 - Ponder over how your interactions came off toward others after the conversation

-- Expect the worst-case scenario during social situations considered negative
+- Expect the worst-case scenario during social conditions considered negative

 Another common sign of the disorder is avoiding situations that make you feel uncomfortable.
-Such settings may involve doing things that bring on anxieties and fears, such as interacting with new people, going out on a date, eating in public places, making eye contact, going to parties or gatherings, and starting conversations.
+Such settings may involve things that bring on anxieties and fears, such as interacting with new people, going out on a date, eating in public places, making eye contact, attending parties or gatherings, and starting conversations.

 Symptoms may occur at different times and change over time.
-A person may experience stress and have symptoms flare-up.
+A person may experience stress and have symptoms flare up.
 People avoid situations, thinking it helps them feel better.
-However, the feeling is temporary and may lead to more challenges if symptoms are left unaddressed.
+However, the feeling is temporary and may lead to more challenges if signs are left unaddressed.

 What Causes Social Anxiety?

 Experiencing anxiety during social situations is normal.
-People may experience symptoms during specific situations.
+People may experience symptoms during specific conditions.
 Scientifically, the evidence behind possible causes may include environmental and biological factors.
-A person could have a trait inherited from a family member, but more studies are needed to understand if genetics plays a role in the behavior.
+A person could inherit a trait from a family member, but more studies are needed to understand if genetics plays a role in the behavior.
 Some researchers believe brain structure could contribute to symptoms related to fear.

 Understanding what triggers social anxiety varies because a person may experience different symptoms in different situations.
-Sometimes a situation may trigger symptoms such as public speaking, talking to people of authority, when being criticized, making phone calls, taking a test or exam, speaking at a meeting, or being teased.
+Sometimes a problem may trigger symptoms such as public speaking, talking to people of authority, being criticized, making phone calls, taking a test or exam, speaking at a meeting, or being teased.

 What Happens When Left Untreated?

 Having this kind of anxiety left untreated could make life challenging.
-It may interfere with getting tasks done related to work, home, and school.
+It may interfere with getting work, home, and school tasks.
 Individuals find it difficult to enjoy life and have meaningful relationships with people.
-A person may develop low self-esteem, lack social skills, isolate himself or herself, find it challenging to have social relationships, and be sensitive to criticism.
-People may talk about themselves negatively, engage in substance abuse, and lack assertiveness.
-In severe cases, it may lead to self-harm attempts or suicide.
+A person may develop low self-esteem, lack social skills, isolate themself, find it challenging to have social relationships, and be sensitive to criticism.
+People may talk about themselves negatively, abuse substances, and lack assertiveness.
 Sometimes it could lead to developing other mental health concerns such as major depressive disorder.

-A person may not realize they are at risk or have developed such symptoms that should be addressed.
+People may not realize they are at risk or have developed symptoms that should be addressed.
 Many who may ask do I have social anxiety may want to consider if they are experiencing symptoms and potential risk factors, including:

 - A family history of someone having the disorder, such as a parent or sibling.